 Table of Contents

-Sisaket Thai Food is a gem in the CBD, as the humble stall in Maxwell Food Centre dishes out affordable and delicious Thai dishes in hearty portions.
-A must-try is the Basil Beef Rice ($6.50), which features thin beef slices fried with a flavourful, basil-spiked sauce, served atop steamed rice and a fried egg.
+Sisaket Thai Food is a gem in the CBD, as the humble stall at Maxwell Food Centre dishes out affordable and delicious Thai dishes in hearty portions.
+A must-try is the Basil Beef with Rice ($7.50), which features thin beef slices fried in a flavourful, basil-spiked sauce, served atop steamed rice and a fried egg.

-The Pad Thai ($5) is another popular pick.
+The Phad Thai ($6.50) is another popular pick.
 This plate of noodles features thin kway teow, stir-fried with egg, a sweet-savoury sauce, and beansprouts for crunch.
 It comes with a side of roasted peanuts for you to toss with the noodles, and a lime wedge for added acidity—just like how they do it in Thailand.

 Sisaket Thai Kitchen is not a halal-certified eatery.